PAC-Bayes meta-learning with implicit task-specific posteriors: Related Work

 \section{Related Work}

-Our paper is related to Bayesian few-shot meta-learning techniques that have been developed to incorporate uncertainty into model estimation.
-LLAMA~\cite{grant2018recasting} employs the Laplace method to extend the deterministic estimation assumed in MAML to a Gaussian distribution.
-However, the need to estimate and invert the Hessian matrix makes this approach computationally challenging for large-scale models, such as deep neural networks.
+Our paper is related to probabilistic few-shot meta-learning techniques that have been developed to incorporate uncertainty into model estimation.
+LLAMA~\cite{grant2018recasting} employs the Laplace method to extend the deterministic estimation assumed in MAML~\citep{finn2017model} to a multivariate normal distribution.
+However, the need to estimate and invert the Hessian matrix of a loss function makes this approach computationally challenging for large-scale models, such as deep neural networks.
 Variational inference (VI) addresses such scalability issue -- remarkable examples of VI-based methods are PLATIPUS~\cite{finn2018probabilistic}, BMAML~\cite{yoon2018bayesian}, ABML~\cite{ravi2018amortized} and VERSA~\cite{gordon2018metalearning}.
-Although these VI-based approaches have demonstrated impressive results in regression, classification as well as reinforcement learning, they do not provide any theoretical guarantee on generalisation errors for unseen tasks and unseen samples within a task.
-Moreover, the overly-simplified family of diagonal Gaussian distributions that model task-specific model parameters used in most of these works limits the expressiveness of the variational approximation, resulting in a less accurate prediction.
+Although these VI-based approaches have demonstrated impressive results in regression, classification as well as reinforcement learning, they do not provide any theoretical guarantee on the error induced by arbitrary or even unseen tasks sampled from the same task distribution as well as any samples belonging to the same task.
+Moreover, the variational distributions used in most of these works are overly-simplified as multivariate normal distribution with diagonal covariance matrices.
+This assumption, however, limits the expressiveness of the variational approximation, resulting in a less accurate prediction.